System- and Software-level Architecting Harmonization Practices for Systems-of-Systems -- An exploratory case study on a long-running large-scale scientific instrument: Study Design

 \subsubsection{Virtual focus groups}

 The focus group technique is a qualitative research methodology that aims to collect data through group interaction on a topic determined by the researcher~\cite{kontio2008focus}.
 In the focus group, unlike interviews, the information given by each participant can be viewed or even influenced by the others.
 A Virtual Focus Group (VFG), also known as an \textit{online focus groups}, is a variation of the traditional face-to-face focus group technique, where the discussions are mediated by a GSS (Group Support System) technology.
 This method was selected to triangulate the findings of the interviews on \textit{RQ2}, and to address \textit{RQ3}.
-The group-setting of the VFG, on the one hand, provides a group viewpoint that enriches \textit{RQ2} interview's findings, which are based on personal opinions.
-On the other hand, given that \textit{RQ3} is about perceptions on benefits and drawbacks of practices that involves multiple roles, a group setting where such roles can compare and discuss their experiences is key for a better understanding of said benefits/drawbacks.

 Given that the focus group was centered on LOFAR2.0's actual architecting practices, the target population included engineers with architecting experience working on LOFAR 2.0, without necessarily them having experience on LOFAR.
-A total of ten people, involved in the LOFAR2.0 project, agreed to participate in this part of the study.
+A total of ten people involved in the LOFAR2.0 project agreed to participate in this part of the study.
 They include one of the project managers, five software engineers, two systems engineers, one engineer on both practice areas (SE/SWE), and a system stakeholder and PI for some of the sub-projects under the umbrella of LOFAR2.0.
 The respective academic background of the participants included astronomy, computer science, electrical engineering and physics.

 The seed discussion topics used in the VFG were based on the practices adopted in LOFAR2.0 (\textit{RQ2}) as identified by the online interviews in the previous step.
 In order to triangulate \textit{RQ2}-related results, and address \textit{RQ3}, we opted for a combination of asynchronous and synchronous VFG format using the popular services \textit{Slack} and \textit{Zoom}, respectively.
 The asynchronous part was intended to enable a discussion on \textit{RQ2} and \textit{RQ3} where participants could join at their convenience, giving more time to the moderators to analyze the entries so they can create an appropriate discussion environment and encourage group discussion (e.g., regularly asking additional questions, clarifying participant's entries, etc.) \cite{stewart2005researching}.
 Following the advice of the most commonly cited VFG guidelines~\cite{stewart2005researching,murray1997using,moloney2003using}, only a few topics were delivered to the group at a time, aiming for a more in-depth discussion.